 - A part-time job (12 hours per week) in a Danish technology company

-- IMaster’s degree in Computer science at the University of Southern Denmark
+- Master’s degree in Computer science at SDU

 Furthermore, the City of Odense offers Absolute Assurance for Accommodation for students moving in from out of town, e.g. from Bologna, Berlin or Barcelona.
 The Absolute Assurance for Accommodation applies to EU/EEC citizens and students holding a Danish residence permit.